View our EdD Early Childhood specialization completion requirements

 Discover career opportunities in your area that match your interests.

-Dr. Judith Cornelius is a graduate of Hampton Institute (1977, BS), Hampton University (1985, MS) and Rush University Medical Center (2000, PhD).
-She is licensed as a professional nurse for 40 and her teaching experience spans 33 years.
-Her formal teaching experiences include Adult Health Nursing and her field of research involves the use of technology in HIV prevention efforts with minority adolescents and at-risk women.
+Dr. Judith Cornelius is a graduate of Hampton Institute (BS, 1977), Hampton University (MS, 1985), and Rush University Medical Center (PhD, 2000).
+She has been a licensed professional with 40 years of teaching experience.
+Her formal teaching includes Adult Health Nursing, and her research focuses on the use of technology in health promotion efforts among minority adolescents and at-risk women, and an examination of nursing students knowledge and attitudes toward sexual and gender minority health.

-She began teaching for Walden University in 2010.
-In her role as a contributing faculty member she has taught various courses and have chaired several DNP committees.
-She has also served as a URR for various doctoral projects.
+She began teaching at Walden University in 2010.
+In her role as adjunct faculty, she has taught multiple courses, chaired several DNP committees, and served as a University Research Reviewer (URR) for doctoral projects.

-Dr. Cornelius has been funded to conduct research in the areas of HIV prevention.
-Her funding sources include the National Institutes of Health, Project Mosaic, Chancellor Diversity Award, Director’s Award, Faculty Enhancement Research Grant, and sub contracts to complete HIV prevention research from the Center for AIDS Prevention Studies.
+Dr. Cornelius has received funding to conduct HIV prevention research from multiple sources, including the National Institutes of Health, Project Mosaic, the Chancellor’s Diversity Award, the Director’s Award, Faculty Enhancement Research Grants, and subcontracts from the Center for AIDS Prevention Studies.

-In addition to her position at Walden, she has served as Project Mosaic Program Affiliate Faculty, Participating Faculty in the Health Services Research PhD program, Professor, Visiting Professor, Associate Professor, Instructor, Charge Nurse, Quality Improvement Nurse and Registered Nurse.
-She is licensed to practice as an RN with multi-state privileges in North Carolina.
-She has held past certifications as a CNS in Adult Nursing and Medical Surgical Nursing.
+In addition to her position at Walden University, she has served as the Inaugural Assistant Dean for Inclusive Excellence, Project Mosaic Program Affiliate Faculty and Participating Faculty in the Health Services Research PhD program.
+Her professional roles include Professor, Visiting Professor, Associate Professor, Instructor, Charge Nurse, Quality Improvement Nurse, and Registered Nurse.
+She holds a compact RN license in North Carolina and previously maintained certifications as a Clinical Nurse Specialist in Adult Nursing and Medical-Surgical Nursing.

-Dr. Cornelius has memberships in Phi Kappa Phi, Sigma Theta Tau International Nursing Honor Society, and the National League for Nursing.
-She has received the Chi Eta Phi Glowing Lamp Award, Department of Nursing Merit Award for Research, Ellis Jones Minority Research Award, and Society of Nursing Professionals, Who’s Who in American Nursing Award.
-She is a fellow in the National League for Nursing Academy (ANEF) and the American Association of Nursing (FAAN).
+Dr. Cornelius is a member of Phi Kappa Phi, Sigma Theta Tau International Honor Society of Nursing, and the National League for Nursing.
+Her honors include the Chi Eta Phi Glowing Lamp Award, Department of Nursing Merit Award for Research, Ellis Jones Minority Research Award, and Who’s Who in American Nursing from the Society of Nursing Professionals.
+She is a Fellow of the National League for Nursing Academy of Nursing Education (ANEF) and the American Academy of Nursing (FAAN).

-She has participated in two doctoral research fellowships, one from the American Nurses Association, Ethnic Minority Training Program and the other from the University of Pennsylvania.
-Dr. Cornelius has participated in the American Psychological Association Cyber Mentoring Fellowship Program.
+She completed two doctoral research fellowships—one through the American Nurses Association Ethnic Minority Fellowship Program and another at the University of Pennsylvania—and participated in the American Psychological Association Cyber Mentoring Fellowship Program.

-Dr. Cornelius' research endeavors have been recognized in an ABC News press release, on televisions programs and in over numerous peer reviewed articles and book chapters.
-She has presented her research locally, nationally and internationally.
-Dr. Cornelius provides professional services to nursing organizations as a manuscript, grant, and abstract reviewer.
-She has served as a judge at Graduate Research symposiums and as a moderator for panel discussions at community and nursing research conferences.
-She is currently serving in a leadership capacity on expert health panels, RAO Community Health board of directors and as a Sigma Regional Coordinator.
+Dr. Cornelius’s research has been featured in an ABC News press release, on television programs, and in numerous peer-reviewed articles and book chapters.
+She has presented locally, nationally, and internationally.
+She provides professional service as a manuscript, grant, and abstract reviewer; has served as a judge for graduate research symposia; and has moderated panel discussions at community and nursing research conferences.
+She has served in leadership roles on expert health panels, RAO Community Health Board of Directors, and as a Sigma Theta Tau Regional Coordinator.

 NURS 8200 - Methods for Evidence Based Practice